Skip to main content

 How complex is your study?

-You might also have a situation where you want to find out how changes in one independent variable impact a couple of dependent variables.
-In that case, it's crucial to pinpoint all of them correctly from the get-go.
+You might also have a situation where you want to find out how changes in one independent variable affect a couple of dependent variables.
+In that case, it’s crucial to pinpoint all of them correctly from the start.

 For instance, say you want to investigate how low employee morale affects productivity.

-Obviously, the dependent variable here is productivity, while low employee morale is the independent variable.
-Upon further scrutiny, you'll realize there's an opportunity to test for a few more dependent variables, including employee turnover and profitability.
+The dependent variable here is productivity, while low employee morale is the independent variable.
+On further scrutiny, you’ll realize there’s an opportunity to test for a few more dependent variables, including employee turnover and profitability.

-So, it all boils down to how complex you want your study to be.
+It all comes down to how complex you want your study to be.

 Is it possible to operationalize the variable?